 In the Philippines:

-The preferred method of making a donation is to make direct deposit into MCN International Bank of the Philippine Islands (BPI) using one of the following accounts:
+The preferred method of making a donation is a direct deposit into MCN International Bank of the Philippine Islands (BPI) using one of the following accounts:

 Peso Donation: Acct. #3611-0036-75